 - Proving that you were avoidably injured and it could have been prevented.

-In the UK, accidents and aircraft safety are closely tracked and recorded by the Department for Transport (DfT), the Health and Safety Executive (HSE) and the Aviation Safety Network (ASN).
+In this section of our Bristol Airport accident claims guide, we’ll take a look at some statistics.
+The Department for Transport (DfT), the Health and Safety Executive (HSE) and the Aviation Safety Network (ASN) keep a close eye on airport and aircraft safety in the UK.
 Below we have provided some statistics that have been calculated by the different bodies.

 According to the Aviation Safety Network’s safety database there has been 6 incidents concerning aircraft safety.
 The most recent incident on their database to do with Bristol Airport was in 2019, with a passenger aircraft carrying 165 passengers.
 There were no casualties, and it was due to a minor issue with the front wheel during pushback before take-off.

 Accidents within the airport or while walking on the apron or ramp can involve passengers, but it can also involve airport staff.
 The HSE published figures on the most common accidents causing injuries to air transport staff.
 The most common at 39% was lifting and handling, with slip, trip and fall accidents the second most common at 24%.
 Other more common causes were:

 - Being hit by an object at 13%

 - Being struck against at 6%